carlqt/ezsplit/README.md

 This project uses atlasgo tool to implement a declarative style of db management as opposed to the common versioned style.
 Read https://atlasgo.io/concepts/declarative-vs-versioned to learn more.

+To view the database, the project ships with `pgweb` client which is found on `localhost:8082`

-To see more available commands, run:
+To see more available commands, you can run:
 ```
 task list
 ```